VictorOmoboye/Sales-Performance-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/f15eda55-9fc7-4680-82bf-618dea318c7b)

 ## INTRODUCTION
-This project focuses on analyzing sales performance across various product categories at **Ken’s Supplies** using advanced analytics tools in Tableau.
+This project focuses on analyzing sales performance across various product categories at **Ken’s Supplies** (the leading provider of office supplies, furniture, and technology products) using advanced analytics tools in Tableau.
 By exploring key metrics such as sales trends, revenue, and market opportunities, the analysis aims to provide valuable insights into product performance and business growth.
 Leveraging Tableau’s powerful visualization and analytical capabilities, the project will uncover actionable data-driven strategies to optimize inventory, improve profitability, and enhance decision-making in a competitive market environment.
 ![image](https://github.com/user-attachments/assets/89e09fc1-89a3-43c6-8a6a-304e2dde3e64)

 ## PROBLEM STATEMENT